-Various assistant roles - Leeds
+Various roles - Leeds

 Lived experience of struggling with self-harm is required*

-Location: Onward Mental Health & Wellbeing Hub, Onward House, Millshaw Park Way, Leeds, LS11 0LS Days: - Thursdays for helping out with social time activities - not required to help out every week but a regular pattern would be helpful (11:00-12:30 & 14:00-14:30 - encouraged to stay for the group) - Fridays for helping out with social time activities for the 50+ group - same as above, not expected to help every week (11:00-12:30 & 14:00-14:30 - encouraged to stay for the group if in the right age bracket) - Days/times of your choice to help out with light admin tasks - Days/times of your choice to help out with the garden |
+Location: Onward Mental Health & Wellbeing Hub, Onward House, Millshaw Park Way, Leeds, LS11 0LS Days: - Thursdays for helping out with social time activities - not required to help out every week but a regular pattern would be helpful (11:00-12:30 - encouraged to stay for the group) - Fridays for helping out with social time activities for the 50+ group - same as above, not expected to help every week (11:00-12:30 - encouraged to stay for the group) - Days/times of your choice to help out with the building or the garden |

 What training do we provide?
 All volunteers need to attend Safeguarding and Equality, Diversity & Inclusion training.
 Further training opportunities are also available, such as our courses on self-harm, eating disorders, personality disorders, autism and many more. |

-How do the volunteers benefit and what support do they get?
-We value our volunteers and ensure they feel part of the team.
-By volunteering with us, volunteers build on existing skills or develop new ones, they take advantage of their lived experience to help others and get a sense of purpose.
-We provide role specific training as well as opportunities of further training.
-Ongoing support is provided by the volunteer manager, other staff and more experienced volunteers.
-These roles are suitable for people of all ages and some could be an ideal addition to a CV.
-Travel expenses can be covered up to £4.50 (day bus ticket). |
+How do the volunteers benefit and what support do they get?Volunteers are valued members of our team, gaining the chance to build on existing skills, learn new ones, and use their lived experience to help others — all while finding a sense of purpose.
+We provide role-specific training, opportunities for further development, and ongoing support from our volunteer manager, staff, and experienced volunteers.
+These roles are suitable for people of all ages and can be a great addition to a CV.
+Travel expenses can be covered up to £5. |

 Does this role require a DBS check?
 Most of these roles require a DBS check depending on frequency of volunteering.
 The cost is covered by Battle Scars. |